-This limestone sculpture suggests a fish leaping out of water.
-It's position inside the fountain at the Maid of Erin roundabout in Ennis highlights this.
+This limestone sculpture suggests a fish leaping out of the water.
+Its position inside the fountain at the Maid of Erin roundabout in Ennis highlights this.

 "Memory of Meaning" by Colin Grehan & Barry Wrafter

 This piece celebrates Clare's win in the All Ireland Hurling final of 1995.
-It consists of 3 over lifesizes stones
+It consists of 3 over lifesize stones.